 A condition called vulval intraepithelial neoplasia (VIN) can affect the skin of the vulva in different ways.
 This is not vulval cancer but it is classed as a pre-cancerous condition, as VIN (after several years) may develop into vulval cancer in some women.
 VIN also usually causes a change in the appearance to the affected part or parts of the vulva.
 These include areas of redness, or white areas of skin.
 Sometimes affected areas of the vulva develop raised areas of skin.
 A persistent itch in the vulva is the most common symptom of VIN.
 Other symptoms that may develop include soreness, burning or tingling in the vulva.
 Treatment to clear VIN is usually advised, which is usually by surgery.

 Note: VIN is a very uncommon cause of itching of the vulva.
 Itching of the vulva (pruritus vulvae) is common in women and can be caused by many different conditions.
-If a women has VIN, she is likely to have an itchy vulva but an itchy vulva doesn’t mean she has VIN.
+If a woman has VIN, she is likely to have an itchy vulva but an itchy vulva doesn't mean she has VIN.
+Read more about pruritus vulvae.

 What can cause lumps in the vulva?